MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/manage-apps-and-solutions/converting-to-managed-solution.md

 > Microsoft.Crm.CrmException: A managed solution cannot overwrite the [Component Name] component  with Id=[Component Id] which has an unmanaged base instance.
 The most likely scenario for this error is that an unmanaged solution has installed a new unmanaged [Component Name] component on the target system, and now a managed solution from the same publisher is trying to install that same [Component Name] component as managed.
 This will cause an invalid layering of solutions on the target system and is not allowed.

-> Microsoft.Crm.CrmException: The import has failed because the system cannot transition the entity form {Form Id} from unmanaged to managed.
+> Microsoft.Crm.CrmException: The import has failed because the system cannot transition the entity form [Form Id] from unmanaged to managed.
 Add at least one full (root) component to the managed solution, and then try to import it again.

 ## Cause